 Ricardo Feliciano Biography

-Under Dida’s tutelage Ricardo Feliciano started competing more regularly.
-Severino followed and incentivised Ricardo’s career from up-close, even allowing Ricardo to live in the gym enabling Pantcho to train full time.
+Under Dida’s tutelage, Ricardo Feliciano started competing more regularly.
+Severino followed and incentivized Ricardo’s career from up-close, even allowing Ricardo to live in the gym enabling Pantcho to train full time.
 This important step in Pantcho’s grappling development also allowed Ricardo to envision and work towards a career in this sport/martial art.

 It was while pursuing his dream of becoming a professional athlete that Ricardo Pantcho made the hard decision of leaving Dida JJ, moving to the Brasa Clube de Jiu Jitsu headquarters (2004), a mat led by Leozinho vieira – the team’s co-founder and head coach.
 Even though Feliciano was already a purple belt at the time, sharing the mats with the likes of Lucas Leite, Robert Drysdale, Demian Maia, Marcel Louzado, etc made a big impact to his training mentality.
 It was also at this training facility that Pantcho saw a real future for his long term goals of making a living in the sport.

-Following Leozinho’s teachings Feliciano earned his brown and black belts, the latter on September 30, 2007.
-Shortly after being promoted Ricardo decided to leave his life behind to try and make a living from jiu jitsu in Europe, travelling to Poland with a fellow team mate for this effect.
+Following Leozinho’s teachings, Feliciano earned his brown and black belts, the latter on September 30, 2007.
+Shortly after being promoted Ricardo decided to leave his life behind to try and make a living from jiu jitsu in Europe, traveling to Poland with a fellow teammate for this effect.
 This would be a short trip as only a few months later Leonardo Vieira split from the Brasa academy, assembling Pantcho to assist him in starting another team – Checkmat JJ.

-Feliciano spent around 1 year in La Habra before he was referenced as a good match-up for Team Quest, Dan Henderson’s gym – who were in need of a grappling/jiu jitsu instructor.
-Ricardo did one trial class and was immediately assigned to be part of Henderson’s team at (TUF) The Ultimate Fighter: United States vs. United Kingdom.
-After this positive experience Pantcho was signed on as a full time coach at Team Quest (TQ) in Temecula.
+Feliciano spent around 1 year in La Habra before he was referenced as a good match-up for Team Quest, Dan Henderson’s gym – who were in need of a grappling/jiu-jitsu instructor.
+Ricardo did one trial class and was immediately assigned to be part of Henderson’s team at (TUF) The Ultimate Fighter: United States vs. The United Kingdom.
+After this positive experience, Pantcho was signed on as a full-time coach at Team Quest (TQ) in Temecula.